 NGRD 610.
 Master's Comprehensive Project.
 2 Units.

-Comprehensive project based on a PICOT question as appropriate for focus area of study.
-Prerequisites: NGRD 651, NGRD 658; Completion of clinical courses required for concentration area.
+Entails a comprehensive project based on a clinical problem identified by students during a practicum course or a question as appropriate for the focus area of the study.
+Prerequisites: NGRD 651, NGRD 658; completion of clinical courses required for concentration area.

 NGRD 621.
 Pharmacology in Advanced Practice I. 2 Units.